Pac1226/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-A collection of data science and engineering projects that demonstrate proficiency in various tools, methods, and skills.
+A collection of data science projects that demonstrate proficiency in various tools, methods, and skills.

 ---